The Play’s the Thing

 “I came to see the building.
 I’d never been backstage.
 I walked through the hallways.
 The costume shop.
 The props room where clearly, for decades, someone had been meticulously caring for and collecting the pieces.
 It had that sawdusty feel.
 It was romantic and REAL.”
 It had a history of love and work.
 It was a true theatre.

 So Janis gave it a go.
 She brought fellow Bennington Prof Michael Giannitti along and things began to roll.
 “It was a crash course!
 I got a tremendous amount of immediate support.
 Steve Stettler from Weston (Playhouse) called me right away and shared the nuts and bolts; the printers, the newspaper deadlines,” she laughed.
 To this day, the two directors continue to nurture a relationship that brings their theatres and audiences together.
-This season, along with White River Junction’s Northern Stage, they produced Alan Ayckbourn’s Norman Conquests.
-A historic event that speaks to their shared commitment to collaborate and deliver nothing short of excellent programming.
+Last season, along with White River Junction’s Northern Stage, they produced Alan Ayckbourn’s Norman Conquests.
+A historic event that demonstrated their shared commitment to think big and defy expectations.

 In Comes Molly

 As the artistic director, Dina is responsible for crafting the Festival’s vision.
-“This year, with Molly here, I feel like I can truly focus on that mission.”
-At Dina’s left sits Molly Hennighausen, Yale School of Drama graduate and Dorset’s new full-time Managing Director.
+“With Molly here, I feel like I can truly focus on that mission.”
+At Dina’s left sits Molly Hennighausen, Yale School of Drama graduate and the Festival’’s Managing Director.
 “The first conversation Molly and I had was via skype.
 It was some ungodly hour.
 She was in Germany and I was here, in Vermont.
 We began to talk, and share ideas and I realized, we were speaking the same language.
 It was so exciting, and also a great relief.”

 Molly: “The arts were important in my family.
 My mother encouraged me to play music and dance.
 In high school, my best friend was involved in a deaf access theatre company.
 He encouraged me to audition.
 That was my first foray into professional theatre, and it was a fantastic experience.
 I learned so much about community and communication.
 I performed with them for two seasons,” she laughed, “but discovered that the performance piece wasn’t what I liked best about working in theatre.
 I like to organize, so I studied stage management and worked in that capacity for many years.
 Eventually, I moved into organizational leadership where I could work with the big picture and long-term strategy of an organization.
 A non-profit, mission-driven organization where you feel like you’re doing good.
 Like this…”